-In a survey realized 20 years after the transition (Ipsos 2009) 56% of the respondents stated that things "got worse" since then, although only 6% thought that the transition would have been evitable, given the international context thereof.
-That would mean at first glance that there are more "losers" that "winners".
-However, it must be added that, having been an egalitarian society before the transition, the sense of relative deprivation towards the nouveaux riches (and towards the Western European middle classes) contributes to most Hungarians' rather negative perception of the changes in their social status.
+In a survey 20 years after the transition (Hack-Handa 2009), 56 per cent of the respondents stated that things had "got worse" since then, although only six per cent thought that the transition would have been evitable, given the international context.
+That would mean that there are more "losers" than "winners".
+However, it must be added that having been an egalitarian society before the transition, the sense of relative deprivation compared with the nouveaux riches (and towards western European middle classes) contributes to most Hungarians' rather negative perception of the changes in their social status.

-4.1.3.
-Social policy
+4.1.3 Social policy

-Social policymaking in Hungary after the transition has been a constant crisis management with three major obstacles: first, the lack of funds, second, the high expectations of Hungarians on achieving a Western-like social welfare state, and third, the nostalgia for the paternalistic, overall provision of services by the state.
-The first is easy to understand: following the transition, one third of the workplaces were lost and have never been recovered, meaning that only around 60% of the active age population has a job, contributing to an insufficient extent to the social funds.
-The second is somewhat more complex: having Austria and Germany (traditional destination countries for Hungarian emigrants) as main reference points, Hungarian population understood democratic transition and EU accession very much as the (quite fast) catching up with the welfare and consumption standards of these countries.
-Finally, due to the sudden or gradual loss of social benefits enjoyed in the Kádár era, many Hungarians started to feel a nostalgia towards the times when everything was "for free", even if informal ways of accessing to better services through "gratuities" (hálapénz) and by other means did actually make a difference between clients of social security during state socialism (Krémer 2004).
-These elements are also important in order to understand why the subsequent Hungarian governments were reluctant to cut social transfers even with an ever-growing budgetary deficit.
-As detailed later, generous social transfers have been, until very recently, a reason of Hungarian outward migration being among the lowest in the region.
+Social policy making in Hungary after the transition may be characterised as 'constant crisis management', with three major hindrances: first, the lack of funds, second, the high expectations of Hungarians to achieve a Western-style social welfare system, and third, the nostalgia for the paternalistic, overall provision of services by the state.
+The first is easy to understand: following the transition, one-third of workplaces were lost and have never been recovered, meaning that only around 60 per cent of the active-age population has a job, contributing insufficient resources to social funds.
+The second is somewhat more complex: having Austria and Germany (traditional destination countries for Hungarian emigrants) as the main reference points, Hungarians understood democratic transition and EU accession very much in terms of catching up (quite rapidly) with the welfare and consumption standards of these countries.
+Finally, due to the sudden or gradual loss of social benefits enjoyed in the Kádár era, many Hungarians started to feel nostalgia about the times when everything was "for free", even if informal ways of accessing better services through "gratuities" (hálapénz) and by other means did actually make a difference between clients of social security during state socialism (Krémer 2004).
+These elements are also important for understanding why subsequent Hungarian governments were reluctant to cut social transfers, even with an ever-growing budgetary deficit.
+As detailed later on, generous social transfers have, until very recently, been a reason why Hungarian outward migration was amongst the lowest in the region.

-Most notably, family policy is a good example of how social policy patterns managed to survive the transition, shipwrecking only due to the 2008 crisis.
-While other Visegrad countries applied incometesting in awarding family allowances, Hungary (after a short period of austerity in the mid-1990s) reintroduced universal provisions.
-Together with universal child care benefits, a relatively long maternity leave (maximum 3 years) and an extensive coverage of nurseries and kindergartens, Hungary was maintaining the state socialist pro-natalist approach, of key importance in a country with extremely low birth rate.
-However, no significant increase in births could be detected and due to budget constraints, a bias towards middle-class families started to evolve, providing tax allowances for families with children or home building subsidies, rather than universal grants (Avdeyeva 2009).
+Family policy is a good example of how social policy patterns managed to survive the transition, until they were 'wrecked' by the 2008 crisis.
+While other Visegrad countries applied income testing in awarding family allowances, Hungary (after a short period of austerity in the mid-1990s) reintroduced universal provision.
+Together with universal child care benefits, a relatively long maternity leave (maximum three years) and extensive coverage of nurseries and crèches, Hungary maintained the state socialist pro-natalist approach, of key importance in a country with an extremely low birth rate.
+However, no significant increase in births could be detected, and due to budgetary constraints a bias towards middle-class families started to evolve, providing tax allowances for families with children or home-building subsidies, rather than universal grants (Avdeyeva 2009).